Bug report #17789

 Version: OSGEO QGIS Master (2.99.0-255) of 4th Jan 2018

-#1 Updated by Martin Dobias over 2 years ago
+#1 Updated by Martin Dobias almost 3 years ago

 This is expected: by default the 3D view also renders "flat" terrain at zero elevation with map image as the terrain's texture - that's why the point at zero elevation is cut in half and the point with negative elevation does not appear (hidden under the terrain).

-#2 Updated by Jakob Lanstorp over 2 years ago
+#2 Updated by Jakob Lanstorp almost 3 years ago

 Is the terrain's texture not just another 3D geometry that you should be able to pan through?
 Negative z-values is important for data like geological layers and sewer network systems.
 Normally you would set the surface to 0 meters.
 Negative values below surface positive above the surface.
 If I just have the 3D-geometry and no other layers in the map, there is still an imaginary 0 meter surface hiding the negative values.

-#3 Updated by Martin Dobias over 2 years ago
+#3 Updated by Martin Dobias almost 3 years ago

 Is the terrain's texture not just another 3D geometry that you should be able to pan through?